 Xylem vessels are actually made up of elongated cells that are dead.
 Weird, right?
 These cells are arranged end to end, with little openings between each cell.
 There are secondary xylem cells that contain lignin.
 Lignin is found in cell walls and it is what holds plants upright.

-Diseases of the xylem include Fusarium wilt, root rot, damping-off, and tomato spotted wilt.
+Diseases of the xylem include Fusarium wilt, root rot, damping off, and tomato spotted wilt.

 Children's activity: This is crazy easy and the kids seem to really enjoy it.
 Simply take several celery stalks and place them in separate cups or glasses.
-To each cup, add some water and a few drops of different colored food coloring.
+To each cup, add some water and a few drops of a specific food coloring.
 As the stalks pull the water up, they bring the dye too, and the color changes can be striking.
 (It works faster if you trim the base of each stalk to create fresh openings for the vascular tissue.)

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.